 If you have financial sponsorship

 If you are sponsored by an Official Financial Sponsor, you will need to provide a letter from your sponsor confirming the amount they are contributing towards your course fees and living costs.
-You will need to send us a hard copy of your sponsorship letter.
-This is a requirement of the Student Finance Team who cannot accept a photocopy or scan of the original letter.

 For visa purposes, an Official Financial Sponsor is only one of the following: Her Majesty’s Government, your home government, the British Council or any international organisation, international company, university or an Independent School (Please refer to sections 199-204 and 210-212 of the Tier 4 Policy Guidance to confirm what information is required in the letter from your sponsor).